andreoliwa/nitpick/README.md

 Useful if you maintain multiple projects and are tired of copying/pasting the same INI/TOML/YAML/JSON keys and values over and over, in all of them.

-The tool now has an "apply" feature that modifies configuration files directly (pretty much like [black](https://github.com/psf/black) and [isort](https://github.com/PyCQA/isort) do with Python files).
+The CLI now has a `nitpick fix` command that modifies configuration files directly (pretty much like [black](https://github.com/psf/black) and [isort](https://github.com/PyCQA/isort) do with Python files).
 See the [CLI docs for more info](https://nitpick.rtfd.io/en/latest/cli.html).

 Many more features are planned for the future, check [the roadmap](https://github.com/andreoliwa/nitpick/projects/1).